ragsns/dockeronazure/exercises/ex7/README.md

 #### Rollback

-We are going to rollback to the previous version, jjust because we can using the following command
+We are going to rollback to the previous version, using the following command

 ```
 helm rollback listening-numbat 1